rcmcooperative/website-dev/README.md

     cp -a themes/roxo-hugo/exampleSite/* .

 3. Build your site with `hugo serve` (make sure `hugo` is installed first) and see the result at `http://localhost:1313/`.
+4. Set to build the github page using Actions (see [guide from Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/))

 ## Add GitHub Actions